Watch the author walk through the problem step-by-step

 Our whiteboard might look like this:

-Now that we have a base to work with let's figure out how we can make them real while we satisfy our requirements.
+Now that we have a base to work with let's figure out how we can implement them while we satisfy our requirements.

 1) Users should be able to start group chats with multiple participants (limit 100)

 For our first requirement, we need a way for a user to create a chat.
-We'll start with a simple service behind an L4 load balancer (to support Websockets!) which can write Chat metadata to a database.
+We'll start with a simple service behind an L4 load balancer (we're using Websockets) which can write Chat metadata to a database.
 Let's use DynamoDB for fast key/value performance and scalability here, although we have lots of other options.

 The steps here are:

-- The service, inside a transaction, creates a Chat record in the database and creates a ChatParticipant record for each user in the chat.
+The service, creates a Chat record in the database and, inside a transaction, creates a ChatParticipant record for each user in the chat.

 On the chat table, we'll usually just want to look up the details by the chat's ID.
 Having a simple primary key on the chat id is good enough for this.